Avivbens/rx-retry/README.md

         RxRetryModule.register({
             timeoutTime: 5000, // set timeout to fail the promise and retry, default is 0
             backoffWithRandom: true, // backoff strategy with random + exponantial delay, default is true
-            loggerRetry: 'Log this - retry', // add logging on retry, default is no logging
-            loggerError: 'Log this - error', // add logging on error, default is no logging
             retryStrategy: {
                 initialInterval: 1000, // ms
                 maxRetries: 3,